 The grand total

 Higher budget?
-If you want to splash out, there are some gorgeous apartments with your own private roof terrace – or several four- and five-star hotels just outside the Cinque Terre.
-You can also hire a boat to sail along the coastline, try some of the high-end restaurants and drink as much prosecco as you like!
+If you want to splash out, there are some gorgeous apartments with private roof terraces – or several five-star hotels just outside the Cinque Terre.
+You can also hire a boat to sail the coastline, visit high-end restaurants and drink as much prosecco as you like!